WeDemCowards/BAND/readme.md

 You should have two virtual machines, an attacker(kali) and a victim. (victim is preferably debian or debian based) If you are attempting to make this work on a machine that is not debian, you may run into problems.
 Message me if you need a hand!

+### Configure machines on NAT Network
+For the machines to be able to interact, they have to be on the same virtual network.

+In Virtualbox, set up a NAT network:
+- Navigate to tools > NAT Networks and use the Create button.
+- In each machine's settings, set "Attached to:" to NAT Network, and make sure the Name is correct.

 ### Victim

 - Add users to victim machine with `adduser` and `passwd`.